 Indiana.
 Two of the Company's Sports Agreements commenced operations in December 2019 and April 2021, respectively.
-The remaining Sports Agreement is expected to go live in the coming months.
+The contracted party for the remaining Sports Agreement is awaiting approval from the state gaming commission prior to commencing operations.

 Colorado.
-The Company's three contracted mobile sports wagering websites commenced online operations in June 2020, December 2020 and April 2021.
+The Company's three Sports Agreements commenced online operations in June 2020, December 2020 and April 2021, respectively.

 Deferred revenues also include a total of \$2.0 million related to the annual prepayment of contracted revenue, as required in two of the Sports Agreements.
-Bronco Billy's received \$1.0 million of prepaid revenue for contracted sports operations that commenced in December 2020, and Rising Star received \$1.0 million of prepaid revenue for contracted sports operations that commenced in April 2021.
+We received \$1.0 million of prepaid revenue for contracted sports operations that commenced in Colorado in December 2020, and \$1.0 million for contracted sports operations that commenced in Indiana in April 2021.